 9REN Holdings Sarl

-- Acting for all members of a joint venture (Oilex, Japan Energy E&P JPDA, Videocon, GSPC (JPDA), Bharat Petroresources JPDA and Pan Pacific Petroleum) in an ICC arbitration commenced by the Autoridade Nacional do Petróleo e Minerais, the government petroleum authority of the Democratic Republic of Timor-Leste.
+- Acting for all joint venture parties who are respondents in a USD46M Singapore-seated ICC arbitration commenced by the Autoridade Nacional do Petroleo e Minerais, the government petroleum authority of the Democratic Republic of Timor-Leste.

 Kingdom of Spain

 Melbourne Olympiad Development